 Stand with feet a little more than hip distance apart.
 Arms at your side.
 Begin by jumping your feet out the sides while raising your arms to the side, to a level above your head, then returning to the start Do this in one continuous movement.
 If you want to make a little harder, perform a power jack by going into a half squat each time you land and by jumping as high as you can each time you jump.

 Instead of jumping, step one foot at a time out to the side while raising your arms.

 Stand with feet hip distance apart, keeping your abs tight.
 Lower into a squat by sticking your glutes back as if sitting in a chair (while keeping your upper body upright).
 Go as low as you can, trying to get your quads parallel to the ground.
 As you return to your starting position, squeeze the glutes.
+(It’s a great glute exercise.)
 Try to put all of your weight in your heels as you perform this exercise.

 Do half squats by starting in the same position, but instead of going all the way down to the parallel position, only go half way, then return to the starting position.
 Again, make sure to squeeze your glutes on the way up and keep your weight in your heels throughout the exercise.

 To perform this exercise, get in push-up position, keeping elbows slightly bent and hands directly under the shoulders.
 Make sure your body is straight from your head to your feet.
 To help, slightly tuck the hips and squeeze the abs.